getsentry/eng-pipes/src/webhooks/README.md

 ## Generic Event Notifier

 The folder `generic-notifier` provides a generic webhook which can be used to send messages to Sentry Slack channels and Sentry Datadog.
-Using this webhook is VERY simple.

 Simply, go to `@/config/secrets.ts` and add an entry to the `EVENT_NOTIFIER_SECRETS` object.
 This entry should contain a mapping from the source of the message (for example, `example-service`) to an environment variable.
 As of now, you will also need to edit `bin/deploy.sh` to add the new secret to the deployment and also add the secret to Google Secret Manager.
 Make a PR with this change and get it approved & merged.